-If you click in the channel viewer, it will set a mark.
-There can be any number of marks, and they are each noted with an "X" annotated with a number.
-When that mark is selected, it will only show the values around the mark.
-Simply change the mark control to select a different mark to see the values around it.
+When you set and select a mark, the pixel values will be shown surrounding the mark instead of the cursor.
+There can be any number of marks, and they are each noted with a numbered "X".
+Simply change the mark drop down control to select a different mark and see the values around it.
+The currently selected mark is shown with a different color than the others.